-Neural network is an essential aspect of Machine Learning.
-It can be easily undertstood as a system of computer hardwares/softwares that works in a way inspired by mimic the human brain.
-Through massive trainings, such system learns from examples and generally without task specific programming just like a real human does.
+A neural network is an essential aspect of Machine Learning.
+It can be easily understood as a system of computer hardware/software that works in a way inspired by mimicking the human brain.
+Through massive training, such a system learns from examples and generally without task-specific programming just like a real human does.
 In this article, I’m going to briefly explain the 27 neutral networks one by one in an easy-to-understand language.

 The simplest and oldest neural network we’ve known for a long time.
 It’s a linear classifier that takes in input, combines the input then maps to the corresponding outputs via particular functions.
 Nothing really fancy about it.

-Feed Forward is another oldest neural network we know.
-It was originated from the 1950s.
-A feed forward system generally includes the followings :
+Feed Forward is another oldest neural networks we know.
+It originated from the 1950s.
+A feed forward system generally includes the following:

 - All nodes are linked

 - No feedback loop to control the output